Prof. Tamas Lazar

 Selected recent publications

-- Pedrelli, G. et al. “Negative design enables cell-free expression and folding of designed transmembrane β-Barrels.” biorXiv (2025).
+- Pedrelli, G. et al. “Negative design enables cell-free expression and folding of designed transmembrane β-Barrels.”
+Proc.
+Natl.
+Acad.
+Sci.
+U.S.A.
+(2026).

-- Durán-Armenta, L. F. et al. “Expression and Purification of Full-Length hnRNPA2B1 for Biophysical Characterization of Liquid-Liquid Phase Separation.” biorXiv (2025).
+- Durán-Armenta, L. F. et al. “Expression and Purification of Full-Length hnRNPA2B1 for Biophysical Characterization of Liquid-Liquid Phase Separation.”
+Protein Expr.
+Purif.
+(2026).

 - Kalman, Z. E. et al. “Definition and discovery of tandem SH3-binding motifs interacting with members of the p47phox-related protein family.”
 Biomolecules (2025).